Blue Lakes and Tasman Glacier walks

 Located in Aoraki/Mount Cook National Park in the Canterbury region

 IntroductionView New Zealand's longest glacier, the mighty Haupapa/Tasman Glacier on one of our best short walks.

 - The 23 km Tasman glacier is the longest in New Zealand.

 - The rifleman, New Zealand’s smallest bird.

 - Fitness required: Low to moderate

 Gradient: Gradual incline with rock steps

-Time: 1 hr
+Time: 50 min to 1 hr return

-Icebergs can usually be seen floating in the lake in summer, and in winter, the lake freezes over.
-The track leads through the glacier’s old terminal moraines (rock and stone debris left when a glacier retreats), and you can see good examples of plant succession along the route.
+Icebergs can usually be seen floating in the lake in summer, and the lake freezes over in winter.
+The track leads through the old terminal moraines of the glacier, and you can see good examples of plant succession along the route.